Creighton players express hurt over McDermott words in video

 The video ended in silence with all the Creighton players locked arm in arm on the court.

-Afterward, “Life Every Voice And Sing,” also known as the Black national anthem, was played.
+Afterward, “Lift Every Voice And Sing,” also known as the Black national anthem, was played.

 Neither team was on the court for the national anthem.